 Oral Antibiotics (Some Are Likely Safe and Some are Unsafe)

-The following oral antibiotics likely are safe during pregnancy:
+The following oral antibiotics likely are safe during pregnancy, depending on the trimester:

 - Erythromycin [Category B] is the oral antibiotic of choice during pregnancy.
 However, there is no research concerning the safety of long-term use during pregnancy.